 Code is available on Sourceforge.

-Mac executable is bundled with the appbundler code provided by Oracle and Infinite Kind.
-Code is available
+The Mac executable was formerly bundled with the appbundler code provided by Oracle and Infinite Kind.
+Starting with Version 7.1.3,

 BioTapestry development was previously supported by the National Institute of General Medical Sciences under Award